LollosoSi/bruxism-detector/README.md

 - A Push Button
 - A way to fix everything in place, I designed a 3D printed model to do so
 - Conductive gel.
 Ultrasound gel usually works too, alternatively saliva should work.
+- An elastic band to hold the electrodes together and make it reusable

 ## **Software you need**
 - Arduino IDE with libraries "debounce" by Aaron Kimball, CMSIS-DSP
 - Processing with "Sound" Library
 - Python with numpy, pandas, sklearn libraries.
 Use pip to install these.

+## **Electrode Placement**
+You must place 3 electrodes in total.
+One is ground and should be placed away from the muscle you want to monitor, the two others should be placed on the muscle.

+In this case we want to monitor the masseter activity, so the most practical placement is probably across the forehead.

+Place:
+- The ground electrode around the center of your forehead (away from the masseter)
+- The other electrodes can be placed symmetrically near the temples.
+To find the exact spot: place a finger on your temples, clench your jaw slightly.
+The perfect position is where you feel the muscles contracting with your fingers.
+In some cases the muscle can even be seen contracting in that spot.
+- **NOTE:** move hair out of the way when placing the electrodes.
+- **NOTE:** do not use the electrodes without conductive gel or replacement.
+It's not going to work well if at all.

 ## **How to use**
 - Mount the shield, electrodes, buttons, buzzer and everything